okonomichiyaki/supercat/05-aggression.md

 ✦ Can bot Secure a card to <ins>contend</ins> a declared ambition, or secure an <ins>effective</ins> Vox card?

-✦ Are any bot buildings controlled by a rival?
+✦ Are any systems with a loyal building controlled by a rival?

-- Can bot neutralize control by moving?
+- Can bot change control by moving?
-	- Move to neutralize control
+	- Move to change control

 ✦ Can bot <ins>favorable combat</ins> to <ins>contend</ins> a declared ambition?